claudiuconstantin/forest-time-jekyll/_posts/2016-08-21-how-to-bemify-with-sass.markdown

 The issue with refactoring our CSS code is that **it is strongly related to our markup and logics**.
 Refactoring something in multiple places and jumping back and forth between different files can be a pain in the butt (specially when testing & debugging), therefore a flat, step-by-step technique is required where we don't have to shift our attention from the CSS code.

 With this technique we can **refactor our CSS and apply BEM without touching any HTML or JavaScript**.
-This comes very handy for testing, and when the CSS refactoring is done and tested, we can begin refactor our HTML and JS.
+This comes very handy for testing, and when the CSS refactoring is done and tested, we can begin refactoring our HTML and JS.

-In the following example let's assume we have a login screen, with a login box and a signup box.
+In the following example let's assume we have a **login screen**, with a **login box** and a **signup box**.

 ```
 .login {